 This property is operated by one of the largest residential property REITs in the country (REIT- Real Estate Investment Trust).
 I was surprised by what I found.

 Because of the premium rent, I expected to find the property in compliance with all the minimum recommended apartment security features.
 I expected the property to be fully-certified by the Crime Free Multi-Housing Program.
 Again, my assumptions were wrong.

 Apartment Make Ready: My Inspection of the Unit

 I inspected the unit door locks and found only one in place.
 It was a tired-looking deadbolt lock that had obviously been switched from another unit.
 I thought a new resident surely deserves a newly keyed lock, especially if it’s the only one on the door?

-To make matters worse, the old lock had paint splashed on it making it easily distinguishable to the former users.
-No one could say for certain how many times this lock had been rotated between units and how many keys were out there.
+To make matters worse, the old door lock had paint splashed on it making it easily distinguishable to the former users.
+No one could say for certain how many times this lock had been rotated between units and how many keys were in circulation.

 Upon examining the lock strike-plate, I found two half-inch wood screws holding the strike plate onto a frail-looking piece of the dried-out doorjamb.
-It would only take one firm kick to gain access to the unit and to my friend.
+It would only take one firm kick by a home invasion robber to destroy the strike-plate and gain access to the apartment unit and assault my assistant.

 I examined the accessible sliding glass windows and doors and found them with the usual aluminum latching hardware.
 All these glass sliders were missing secondary track-blocking devices and anti-lift measures.